Gallmond/coffee-near-me/README.md

 x add button adds to the list and drops a marker x cancel button closes the prompt

-## TODO Click on shop in menu
+## Click on shop in menu
 x zooms to marker
-// TODO opens popup with info
+x opens popup with info
-// TODO popup displays name, desc, price
+x popup displays name, desc, price

-## TODO Click existing marker
+## Click existing marker
-popup displays name, desc, price button to edit name and price button to delete
+x popup displays name, desc, price
+- TODO Side bar info has button to edit name, desc price
+- TODO Side bar has button to delete this shop
+- TODO And marker

 ## TODO Routing
 Some A to B experiments